FREQUENTLY ASKED QUESTIONS (FAQ's)

 I am needle phobic.
 What are my options?

-False eyelashes should be removed before you come into hospital – during an anaesthetic your eyes are kept gently shut using tape and false eye lashes may be damaged or displaced.
+- False eyelashes should be removed before coming to the hospital.
+During anaesthesia, your eyes are gently taped closed, and false eyelashes can be damaged or displaced.

 Anaesthesia